hybridsjs/hybrids/docs/router/usage.md

 ```

 * **arguments**:
   * `views` - a defined component or an array of defined components.
-You can wrap `views` in a function to avoid uninitialized ES modules issue
+You can wrap `views` in a function to avoid the uninitialized ES modules issue
-  * `options` - an object with following options:
+  * `options` - an object with the following options:
-    * `url` - a string base URL used for views without own `url` option, defaults to current URL
+    * `url` - a string base URL used for views without their own `url` option; defaults to the current URL
-    * `params` - an array of property names of the element, which are passed to every view as a parameter
+    * `params` - an array of element property names, which are passed to every view as a parameter
-    * `transition` - a boolean flag to enable notifications about the transition type between views by setting `<html router-transition="">` element's attribute
+    * `transition` - a boolean flag to enable notifications about the transition type between views by setting the `<html router-transition="">` element's attribute
 * **returns**:
   * a hybrid property descriptor, which resolves to an array of elements